nocohol/jwisdom/jwisdom-ui/src/main/resources/static/bower_components/angular-sanitize/README.md

 # packaged angular-sanitize

 This repo is for distribution on `npm` and `bower`.
-The source for this module is in the [main AngularJS repo](https://github.com/angular/angular.js/tree/master/src/ngSanitize).
+The resources for this module is in the [main AngularJS repo](https://github.com/angular/angular.js/tree/master/src/ngSanitize).
 Please file issues and pull requests against that repo.